jamesmariodavis/demasci-deploy/README.md

 All commands in `Makefile` are intended to be run in development container.
 Set configuration in `configure.sh`.
 URLs may not be known until after first deploy.

+Sign up for Google Cloud Services and follow [instructions for setup](#google-cloud-platform).

 Build all containers on local system (this can take several minutes on first run):
 ```
 bash scripts.sh --build-all